AntoineSoetewey/statsandr/content/about.md

 menu: "main"
 ---

 My name is [Antoine Soetewey](https://antoinesoetewey.com/).
-I am a postdoctoral researcher in statistics at UCLouvain Saint-Louis Brussels and HEC Liège, where I contribute to the [Beamm](https://beamm.brussels/) project, which aims to develop a microsimulation model of the Belgian tax system.
+I am a postdoctoral researcher in statistics at UCLouvain Saint-Louis Brussels and HEC Liège.
 Before that, I obtained a PhD in statistics at UCLouvain, where my research focused on survival analysis and biostatistical methods applied to cancer patients.

 In parallel with my research, I teach statistics and probability at the undergraduate and master's levels as a visiting lecturer at UCLouvain and UNamur.